 The massacre of more than 150 Sioux Native Americans in 1890 at Wounded Knee Creek in South Dakota was the last major confrontation between the U.S. Army and Native Americans.
-A book was written about this in 1970 titled, Bury My Heart at Wounded Knee, and a movie was recently made.
-These tell the story of the efforts of the United States government to assimilate Native Americans into American life, which nearly destroyed the culture, religion, and way of life of Native American peoples.
+A book was written about this in 1970 titled Bury My Heart at Wounded Knee, and a movie was recently made.
+They tell the story of the efforts of the United States government to assimilate Native Americans into American life, which nearly destroyed the culture, religion, and way of life of Native American peoples.
 Listen to hear more about how this history of mistreatment is portrayed in the movie about these events.

-Story Length: 4:55
+Story Length: 5:35

 Socrative users can import these questions using the following code: SOC-1234